 Court Records are public records and available to anyone.
 These records include a case file that contains a docket and any of the documents filed in your court case.
 You are able to access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Burke County Clerk of Court in the county where the case was filed.

 Each and every state keeps a record of a person’s criminal background.
 These online databases are all linked so you are able to track criminal backgrounds from other states.
-Go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more intensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state entirely, you may have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will be able to get a listing of all the arrests, charges, or convictions for the following crimes:

 - Drug offenses.